Maintain Your Own Alignment

 Due to heritage or body history, our bodies have formed differently.
 If you find any movement painful, or very difficult, please adapt what I do in the video to fit your situation.

 As you do the movements in this sequence, when you are ready, become aware of your breathing.
 Your breath is a powerful tool that you can use when moving.
-As you focus on the movement and your breathing, the mind quiets.
+As you focus on the movement and breathing, the mind can quiet, having been given a task.
 Try inhaling while moving one direction, exhaling the other.

 You may find yourself in a meditative state, moving mindfully, not thinking for several minutes at a time.
 This is such a valuable way to recalibrate your autonomic nervous system.

-I have found some version of these movements helpful for every body: old, young, athletic, sedentary, recovering, hearty, male, female, pregnant, menopausal, large, small, omnivore, vegetarian, overweight, thriving, fluid, cranky or creaky.
+I have found some version of these movements helpful for every body: old, young, athletic, sedentary, recovering, hearty, male, nonbinary, female, pregnant, menopausal, large, small, omnivore, vegetarian, overweight, fit, thriving, fluid, cranky or creaky.

-Sound: Once you have heard and understood my instructions, please turn down the sound on the DVD.
+Sound: Once you have heard and understood my instructions, please turn down the sound on the recording, as you wish.
+Or leave it on to hear a human voice.
 Feel free to play your own music, use a sound machine, or enjoy the silence.

 Time and Discipline: There is a difference between the ideas of "the time I have" and "the time I create."
 If you find that you never have time to pay attention to your body, ask to be shown the smallest doable pieces for your life at this time.